LibreOffice Best Free Alternative To Microsoft Office

-Double click the LibreOffice shortcut to open the LibreOffice Main menu as shown below:
+Double click the LibreOffice shortcut to open the LibreOffice Main menu like that shown below:

-Tip: If you already have MS Office installed you may first be asked if you want to associate LibreOffice with text documents, spreadsheets and presentations – tick all 3 selection boxes to associate LibreOffice with these three types of file.
+Tip: If you already have MS Office installed you may first be asked if you want to associate LibreOffice with text documents, spreadsheets and presentations – tick all 3 selection boxes to make LibreOffice the default program to open these types of file.

-Click one of the items in this screen to open a blank new document and edit away!
+Click one of the items in this menu to open a blank new document and edit away!

-If you have any existing Word/Excel/Powerpoint documents on your computer they should open straight up into the relevant LibreOffice application: Writer (like Word), Calc (like Excel) and Impress (like Powerpoint) when you double click them.
+If you have any existing Word, Excel or Powerpoint documents on your computer they should open straight up into the relevant LibreOffice application when you double click them: Writer (like Word), Calc (like Excel) or Impress (like Powerpoint).

 Changing The File Types of LibreOffice

-In the Main Menu (as shown above), click on ‘Tools’ in the top menu bar then click ‘Options’ to open the Options window.
-Double click on the ‘Load/Save’ menu item then click on its ‘General’ sub menu as below:
+- In the Main Menu, click on ‘Tools’ in the top menu bar then click ‘Options’ to open the Options window.
+Double click on the ‘Load/Save’ menu item then click on its ‘General’ sub menu as shown below:

 In the right hand panel, from the Document Type drop down list select the following:

-- Select ‘Text document’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Word 97/2000/XP’
+- Select ‘Text document’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Word 97-2003’

-- Select ‘Spreadsheet’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Excel 97/2000/XP’
+- Select ‘Spreadsheet’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Excel 97-2003’

-- Select ‘Presentation’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Powerpoint 97/2000/XP’
+- Select ‘Presentation’ and then from the ‘Always Save As’ drop down list select ‘Microsoft Powerpoint 97-2003’